Towata Station: Station history

-Towata Station was established on April 13, 1960 a station on the Japan National Railway Futamata line.
-After the privatization of JNR on March 15, 1987, the station came under the control of the Tenryū Hamanako Line.
+Towata Station was established on April 13, 1960, a station on the Japan National Railway Futamata line.
+On March 15, 1987, the station came under the control of the Tenryū Hamanako Line.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 128 passengers daily (boarding passengers only).

 Surrounding area

 The station is located in a residential area.